 4. You can get better quality sleep

 It’s a well-known fact that a warm bath can help you to fall asleep easier.
 The same principle goes for geothermal therapy.
-When we immerse ourselves in warm water – with the added benefit of mineral content in the water – our muscles slowly stop tensing and relax.
-Especially if you’re suffering from sore muscles or you’re stiff from hard exercise, this can calm your body and mind.
-A study was published in Archives Rheumatology, looking at patients suffering from knee osteoarthritis and getting inadequate sleep.
+When we immerse ourselves in warm water – with the added benefit of mineral content in the water – our muscles slowly stop tensing and relaxing.
+Especially if you’re suffering from sore muscles, or you’re stiff from hard exercise, this can calm your body and mind.
+The study was published in Archives Rheumatology, looking at patients suffering from knee osteoarthritis and getting inadequate sleep.
 After being treated with balneotherapy and physical therapy, the subjects reported both improved sleep and reduced nocturnal pain.
 Enjoy those z’s!